scaleway/serverless-examples/functions/nodejs-typescript-test/README.md

-# Serverless - AWS Node.js Typescript
+# Serverless - Scaleway Node.js Typescript

-This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
+This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/). and has then be modified to run and build for Scaleway serverless functions

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).